 - Cozen's test:

-- Elbow in extension, patient makes a fist and deviates wrist radially.
+- Elbow in 90° of flexion, patient makes a fist and deviates wrist radially with forearm pronated.

 - Pain in the area of lateral epicondyle is a positive result.